premkpavuluri/microservices-research/final.md

 1. What is microservices architecture?
 2. What is monolithic architecture?
 3. Architectural diagrams for microservice and monolithic architectures.
-4. Advantages of Microservice over monolithic.
+4. Advantages and Disadvantages of Microservice.
-5. Disadvantages of Microservice over monolithic.
+5. Advantages and Disadvantages of Monolithic.
+6. Why projects moving towards microservices.
+7. Why projects are sticking with monolithic.
-6. What questions to ask to decide if someone needs microservices or not.
+8. What questions to ask to decide if someone needs microservices or not.
-7. Why the world is moving towards microservices?
-8. What is the conclusion of our research.
+9. What is the conclusion of our research.
-9. References.
+10. References.

 ## 1. What is microservice architecture